 If you’re caught in an electric scooter accident, whether you’re a rider or not, an electric scooter attorney can help.

 Considering the many dangers inherent in electric scooters, a legal battle should be considered as part of the potential ramifications.
-At Giroux Trial Attorneys, we have handled over 120 trials at the state and national level, winning millions for clients just like you.
+At Giroux Pappas Trial Attorneys, we have handled over 120 trials at the state and national level, earning millions for clients just like you.

 But most importantly, our attorneys know the importance of treating our clients with the respect and dignity they deserve.
 We’re here to help you through a difficult legal process and get you on the road to recovery.

 If you need to speak with an attorney about your options, click here to schedule your free consultation.

 There will be reckless and intoxicated riders who could cause serious personal injury and damage to innocent persons lawfully using the streets and sidewalks.
 But your life shouldn’t stand still because of someone else’s carelessness.

 Giroux Pappas Trial Attorneys, a personal injury law firm serving clients in Michigan has pledged $1000 to Michigan based...

 Giroux Pappas Trial Attorneys launches Commitment to Community, a new outreach project that involves the law firm pledging $1,000...